cometbft/cometbft/spec/abci/abci++_methods.md

          `RequestFinalizeBlock`.
         * However, any resulting state changes must be kept as _candidate state_, and the Application should be ready to discard it in case another block is decided.
     * `RequestProcessProposal` is also called at the proposer of a round.
-The reason for this is to
-    * `RequestProcessProposal` is also called at the proposer of a round.
       Normally the call to `RequestProcessProposal` occurs right after the call to `RequestPrepareProposal` and `RequestProcessProposal` matches the block produced based on `ResponsePrepareProposal` (i.e.,